0no-co/hoofd/README.md

 If you need support for [Preact](https://preactjs.com/) you can import from `hooked-head/preact` instead.

+## Gatsby

+There's a plugin that hooks in with [Gatsby](https://www.npmjs.com/package/gatsby-plugin-hooked-head) and that will fill in the `meta`, ... in your build process.

 ## Hooks

 This package exports `useTitle`, `useTitleTemplate`, `useMeta`, `useLink` and `useLang`.
 These hooks